nodejs/nan/README.md

 `NanCallback` also has a `Local<Function> GetCallback()` method that you can use to fetch a local handle to the underlying callback function, as well  as a `void SetFunction(Handle<Function>)` for setting the callback on the `NanCallback`.
-Additionally a generic constructor is available for using `NanCallback` without performing heap allocations.
+You can check if a `NanCallback` is empty with the `bool IsEmpty()` method.
+Additionally a generic constructor is available for using
+`NanCallback` without performing heap allocations.

 <a name="api_nan_async_worker"></a>